SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    What error do you get?

-Notice how ``let`` can be used in a pattern to assign the value that matched that part of a pattern to a constant.
+Notice how ``let`` can be used in a pattern to assign the value that matched the pattern to a constant.

 After executing the code inside the switch case that matched,